TKOaly/course-map/README.md

     -   Add new course equivalences to course list
         -   These can usually be found [here](https://studies.helsinki.fi/ohjeet/artikkeli/opetussuunnitelma-ja-opintojen-vastaavuudet) (link to HY site)

 > [!WARNING]
-    > Don't remove phased out courses from the [course codes](degrees/course-codes.ts), [course list](degrees/courses.ts) unless they are no longer included in any [degree structures](degrees/tkt/structure.ts).
+> Don't remove phased out courses from the [course codes](degrees/course-codes.ts) or [course list](degrees/courses.ts) unless they are no longer included in any [degree structures](degrees/tkt/structure.ts).

 2. Create a new curriculum for the upcoming year

     -   The preliminary course plans can usually be found [here](https://studies.helsinki.fi/ohjeet/artikkeli/mista-loydan-opintotarjonnan) (link to HY site)
     -   Remove the old one after the new one has started

 > [!NOTE]
 > This is completely optional or can be done just for the most important courses as this may be a lot of manual work.
 The main course map functionalities would not be affected.

 3. Make changes to individual course information if needed